enricllagostera/ponte/process/paper_ideas.md

+# Ideas for a research paper on repo-to-qda

 ## 2023-09-15 Revised research design

 The main difference would be to do the case studies based on workshops with the other participants, record / note them using the tool and analysing that.